 Jul 23, 2015 | Publication

 It started with a vision… A future with access to high-impact education programs for all Palestinians.
-Read the HQSF Annual Report for 2014.
+The foundation continues to provide funds for various initiatives.

 Arab Foundations Forum contributed a guest essay to this year’s CIVICUS Annual “State of Civil Society Report 2015” with a piece on the trends in Arab philanthropy.
 Find our essay and visit the landing page for all sections of the full report which features 27 guest essays from around the world.